Álvar Núñez Cabeza de Vaca: Return to America

 In 1540, Cabeza de Vaca was appointed adelantado of the Río de la Plata in South America.
 The colony comprised parts of what is now Argentina, Paraguay, and Uruguay.
-Cabeza de Vaca was assigned to find a usable route from this colony to the colony in Peru, on the other side of the Andes Mountains on the Pacific Coast.
+Cabeza de Vaca was assigned to find a usable route from this colony to the riches of the former Incan Empire in Peru and Bolivia now controlled by the Spanish.
+The heartland of the empire was in the Andes Mountains near the Pacific Coast.

 En route, he disembarked from his fleet at Santa Catarina Island in modern Brazil.
 With an indigenous force, plus 250 musketeers and 26 horses, he followed native trails discovered by Aleixo Garcia overland to the district's Spanish capital, Asunción, far inland on the great Paraguay River.
 Cabeza de Vaca is thought to have been the first European to see the Iguaçu Falls.

 In March 1542, Cabeza de Vaca met with Domingo Martínez de Irala and relieved him of his position as governor.
 The government of Asunción pledged loyalty to Cabeza de Vaca, and Irala was assigned to explore a possible route to Peru.
 Once Irala returned and reported, Cabeza de Vaca planned his own expedition.
 He hoped to reach Los Reyes (a base that Irala set up) and push forward into the jungle in search of a route to the gold and silver mines of Peru.
 The expedition did not go well, and Cabeza de Vaca returned to Asunción.

-During his absence, Irala had stirred up resistance to Cabeza de Vaca's rule and capitalized on political rivalries.
+During Cabeza de Vaca's absence, Irala had stirred up resistance to his rule and capitalized on political rivalries.
 Scholars widely agree that Cabeza de Vaca had an unusually sympathetic attitude towards the Native Americans for his time.
 The elite settlers in modern Argentina, known as encomenderos, generally did not agree with his enlightened conduct toward the Natives; they wanted to use them for labor.
 Because he lost elite support, and Buenos Aires was failing as a settlement, not attracting enough residents, Martínez de Irala arrested Cabeza de Vaca in 1544 for poor administration.
 The former explorer was returned to Spain in 1545 for trial.

-Although eventually exonerated, Cabeza de Vaca never returned to South America.
+Although he was eventually exonerated, Cabeza de Vaca never returned to South America.
 He wrote an extensive report on the Río de la Plata colony in South America, strongly criticizing the conduct of Martínez de Irala.
 The report was bound with his earlier La Relación and published under the title Comentarios (Commentary).
-He died in Jerez de la Frontera or Valladolid in an uncertain date, however there are no surviving records of him after 19 May 1559.
+He died in Jerez de la Frontera or Valladolid on an uncertain date, although there are no surviving records of him after 19 May 1559.